petabyt/libui-dev/README.md

 # libui-dev
-A portable UI library written in C, which uses the native UI of the operating system it runs on.
+A fork of LibUI-ng - a portable UI library written in C, which uses the native UI of the operating system it runs on.
 Like wxWidgets, but in C. And much more bare-bones.

-This is a fork of libui-ng with some extras:
+This adds a bunch of experimental features and fixes:
 - [x] uiWindowSetIcon
 - [x] Windows DPI scaling (4k)
 - [ ] uiScroll (WIP)
 - [ ] uiImage as a widget
 - [x] Tooltips (266)
-- [ ] Placeholders (224)
+- [x] Placeholders (224)
 - [ ] uiImageButton
 - [ ] OpenGLArea (405)